Oswego's Farm for Sweet Corn

 When it’s time to harvest, we taste it to decide which varieties are ready.
 We choose only the ears that are at their peak sweetness, usually after about three months of growth.

 We pick the best fresh corn each day – sometimes up to three times per day.
-Then, we deliver it to our farmstands, as well as to our mall market in summer.
+Then, we deliver it to our farmstands for you!

 Stop By and Stock Up

 Keller’s Farmstand is all about celebrating (and eating!) the finest produce the land has to offer.
 Make your plans to visit soon for premium sweet corn!

 While you’re at our market or one of our farmstands, husk the corn so you can choose the perfect ears to take home.
 If you can’t eat the corn on the same day, be sure to refrigerate it.
 You’ll have 3-4 days of ideal freshness.
 After then, the natural sugars will slowly turn into starch, making the corn less sweet.

 Preparing Corn on the Cob